zippy1978/shift/doc/developer/developer_guide.md

 1. *name*: the name of the editor type
 2. *description*: the description of the editor type
 3. *supportedExtensions*: array containing file extensions the editor applies to
-4. *code*: the factory code to build the editor given a context `com.backelite.shift.workspace.artifact.Document` instance and a `javafx.fxml.FXMLLoader`, it must return a `javafx.scene.Node`.
+4. *code*: the factory code to build the editor given a context `org.shiftedit.workspace.artifact.Document` instance and a `javafx.fxml.FXMLLoader`, it must return a `javafx.scene.Node`.

 The controller bound to the `javafx.scene.Node` built by the factory must implement the `EditorController` interface.